Who’s Using iOFFICE Hummingbird Workplace Solutions?

 When it comes to space rationalization strategies, activity-based working and hot desking are becoming popular alternatives to traditional arrangements.
 The financial incentive of such strategies is clear, but there are execution challenges to consider.
 Employees may find it difficult to find suitable workspaces, or there may be a lot of competition for certain spaces.

-Self-service tools that allow employees to reserve space make this transition smoother.
+Self-service workplace solutions that allow employees to reserve space make this transition smoother.
 With interactive floor plan displays and booking systems, employees are able to reduce the amount of time spent searching for spaces and improve overall productivity.

 Different companies have different reasons for choosing iOFFICE Hummingbird workplace solutions.
 What connects their experience is the improvement that the solutions bring to the employee experience.